 In contrast to higher-end home sales, sales of all residential homes in major housing markets monitored by Redfin decreased by 1.2 percent.

-Many areas of the country, housing inventory at the high-end is still low, especially in areas of high demand such as the San Francisco Bay area or the greater Los Angeles area and coastal regions.
+Many areas of the country, housing inventory for high-end homes is still low, especially in areas of high demand such as the San Francisco Bay area or the greater Los Angeles area and coastal regions.
 Sales of homes in luxury ZIP codes for $1 million or more has fallen by 13 percent from a year ago.
 For those homes costing much more than that such as mansions and estates, the available supply is down even further.
 As an example, sales of $5 million-plus homes in luxury ZIP codes is less by 47 percent from the previous year.

 In second place was a 7-bedroom, 10-bathroom French style mansion with 16,474 square feet of living space and an excellent view of Biscayne Bay in Indian Creek, Miami which sold for $28 million (a 20% discount as it was listed for $35 million listed by Nelson Gonzalez of EWM Realty International)